interesthing/ionic-app/README.md

 ## Description

-Interesthing est une application mobile développée à l'aide des frameworks [Angular](https://angular.io/) et [Ionic](https://ionicframework.com/) dans le cadre du cours « Développement Mobile », animé par [Mathias Oberson]([https://github.com/Tazaf](https://github.com/Tazaf)) à l'[HEIG-VD](https://heig-vd.ch).
-L'application se présente comme un « réseau social » désireux de reconnecter les utilisateurs, en faisant entrer en contact des gens géographiquement proches et présentant un ou plusieurs centres d’intérêts commun.

-En effet, la proximité ouvre tout un champ de possibilités d’interactions entre les individus que ce soit pour une recherche d’informations à propos d'un endroit, de donner un avis sur un lieu ou simplement pour créer des interactions diverses au sein d’une sous population d’individus (communes, quartiers, rassemblements, etc.).
-Tout ceci prend place autour d'une interface simple et intuitive proposé par l'application.

-## Déploiement

-Cette application est liée à [INTERESTHING API]([https://github.com/interesthing/api](https://github.com/interesthing/api)) développée dans le cadre du cours d'Architecture et déploiement d'application animé par [Simon Oulevay](https://github.com/AlphaHydrae).
-Ceci permet aux utilisateurs d'enregistrer ses coordonnées d'accès, les posts effectués notamment la géolocalisation des endroits, ses photos et les avis postés par la communauté.

-## Comment ça marche ?

-### S'enregistrer

-### Se connecter

-### Poster un lieu

-#### Modifier un lieu

-### Consulter des lieux

-#### Recherche par thème

-### Laisser un avis

-Interesthing is a mobile app implemented with [Angular][angular] on [Ionic][ionic].
-The goal of this app is to show the point of interest in every town in Switzerland (or in the world) like a graffity, a funny place etc. Basically, users can :

-# ionic-app
-Mobile interface for interesthing app, using angular on ionic.

-# App Interesthing

-Interesthing is a mobile app implemented with [Angular][angular] on [Ionic][ionic].
-The goal of this app is to show the point of interest in every town in Switzerland (or in the world) like a graffity, a funny place etc. Basically, users can :
+Interesthing is a mobile app implemented with [Angular][angular] on [Ionic][ionic] developped during the DevMob course at HEIG-VD given by [Mathias Oberson][mathias].
+The app looks like a new Google Maps.
+The goal of this app is to show some points of interest in every town in Switzerland (or in the world) like a graffiti (art), a funny place, a WTF?! element, a beautiful spot or still a shortcut.

-* **log in**
-* **post** some points of interest (POI)
-* **see** all of the points of interest (POI)
-* **rate** the other points of interest (POI)
+The app is linked to [Interesthing API][api] (API REST) developped during ArchiOWeb given by [Simon Oulevay][simon].

 ## Requirements